Spiritual retreat in the UK is an easy and cost effective way, to recharge, relax and contemplate your life.

 Taraloka Buddhist Retreat Centre

 Shropshire, UK.
 Website: http://www.taraloka.org.uk/.
 Spiritual retreat centre for women.
 Spiritual retreats range from introductory weekends through to two week intensive spiritual retreats.
 They run on a ‘Dana’ basis (no set fees), as they want all women to be able to go on a spiritual retreat in the UK and learn about meditation and Buddhism, regardless of their financial situation.
 Donations are welcomed, starting at £50 for a weekend and £70 for a longer retreat.

 Inverness, Scotland.
 Website: www.anamcara.org

 Anam Cara spiritual centre is set in the beautiful wilderness of the highlands.
 It has been developed as a way of life as opposed to a business.
 It’s name is a symbol for the ‘circle of belonging’.
 The centre’s activities and trainings promote inner friendship and embrace nature, divinity, spirit and human world as one entity.
 It offers working retreats from as little as £50.00.
 Concession rates (20% discount) on other trainings are available for unemployed and low waged.
 Please enquire.

-Shambala Retreat Centre is a renovated country house, set in six acres of quiet and secluded grounds near Inverness.
-Part of the Findhorn Community, it offers meditations, retreats and courses.
-It is space for individual reflection and contemplation.
-Findhorn is a very beautiful area (see below).
-Costs vary.
+Shambala Retreat Centre was a renovated country house, set in six acres of quiet and secluded grounds near Inverness.
+Part of the Findhorn Community, it offered meditations, retreats and courses.
+It was space for individual reflection and contemplation.
+Findhorn is a very beautiful area to visit for a spiritual retreat (see below).